 If you got value out of this, make sure to subscribe on whatever podcast platform you’re on.
 If you can think of someone else that could get a benefit from this, feel free to share it with them and we will talk to you really soon.

-Want to know what I’m using to build my team?
+Want to know what program I’m using to make 2021 the best year ever?
 Check this out!